JaKooLit/OpenSuse-Hyprland/README.md

 #### 🔧 Proper way to re-installing a particular script from install-scripts directory
-- CD into OpenSuse-Hyprland Folder and then ran the below command.
+- CD into OpenSuse-Hyprland directory and then ran the below command.
 - i.e. `./install-scripts/gtk-themes.sh` - For reinstall GTK Themes or
 - `./install-scripts/sddm.sh` - For reinstall sddm
 > [!IMPORTANT]